© fotogestoeber.de / istock

 Lorenz Hilty is Professor of Informatics and Sustainability at University of Zurich, a member of the Steering Committee of the Foundation for Technology Assessment (TA-SWISS) of the Swiss Academies of Arts and Sciences, of the University Council of the University of Constance, and of the „High-level advisory group on digitalisation and sustainability“ of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.

-Lucia A. Reisch is a behavioural economist and full professor of intercultural consumer research and behavioural public policy with a specialization on sustainable consumption and production at Copenhagen Business School in Denmark.
-She is one of Europe’s leading academic experts in “nudging”, particularly in the field of sustainable consumption and production.
+Lucia A. Reisch is a behavioural economist and El-Erian Professor of Behavioural Economics and Policy at the University of Cambridge (UK).
+She is one of Europe’s leading academic experts in “nudging”, particularly in the field of sustainable consumption and production, and has published widely cited papers on the topic.

 Norwegian University of Science and Technology